sandeep-1010-cool/NTT_DATA/Openshift/03_Openshift_Killercoda_Labs.md

 ### Exercise 2.1: Deploy Using oc new-app

+**Purpose**: Learn to use OpenShift's powerful `oc new-app` command for rapid application deployment and prototyping with automatic resource creation.

+**Expected Outcomes**:
+- Deploy applications directly from Git repositories using S2I
+- Understand the automatic creation of BuildConfig, ImageStream, DeploymentConfig, and Service
+- Monitor the build and deployment process
+- Expose applications externally using routes
+- Apply the automation benefits of `oc new-app` for rapid development

 #### Step 1: Deploy from Git Repository
 ```bash
 # Deploy a sample Node.js application